Predictive complexity of quantum subsystems: Methods and Definitions

 Reflexivity, symmetry and transitivity of the relation follow quickly from eq.~\eqref{eq:equiv}, so it is an equivalence relation.
 This also comes from it being defined by the equality of the images of a function on $\mathcal{H}_B$.
-We might relax this definition in various ways, e.g., by requiring equality of only the expectation values of certain operators on $\mathcal{H}_A$, but we won't pursue that further here.
-The relation also clearly depends on the time horizon.
-In many systems, such as relativistic systems or quantum systems obeying a Lieb-Robinson bound, this translates into a spatial horizon.
-These all yield various equivalence classes that reflect how the measure of predictability or complexity of a subsystem may be sensitive to many factors, such as precision, accessibility, and time or energy constraints.